Bichette homers, Stripling pitches Jays past Indians 3-0

 Consecutive hits by Amed Rosario and Franmil Reyes gave Cleveland runners at the corners with one out in the sixth, but Stripling ended his outing by striking out Bobby Bradley and getting Harold Ramirez to ground into a fielder’s choice.

+“He kind of got us off balance a little bit,” acting Indians manager DeMarlo Hale said.

-Stripling is 2-0 with a 0.82 ERA in two starts against the Indians this season.
-He earned his first win with Toronto in a May 30 start at Cleveland.
+Stripling is 2-0 with a 0.82 ERA in two starts against the Indians this season after earning his first win with Toronto in a May 30 start at Cleveland.

 Trevor Richards worked a perfect seventh, Tim Mayza pitched around a walk in the eighth and Adam Cimber finished with a 1-2-3 ninth, getting the save in his first opportunity of the season.